 The property is on the corner of High Street and Christchurch Way but this has only been the case since 1995 when the rear half of the bulding, former stables and the adjacent property was demolished and the new Stone bypass built.

 Sometime in the early 1800's, the southern half of the High Street was called Market Street.

 Age of the building

-The age of the building is currently unknown.
+The true age of the building is currently unknown.

-- The architectural features indicate that it was built in the 1860-70s.
+- The architectural features at the front of the building indicate that it was built in the 1860-70s.